How to Retrieve Deleted Text Messages on iPhone

 FAQ

 If you’re referring to future scenarios, regularly backing up your iPhone is convenient for recovering deleted messages, as backups offer a dependable way to restore lost data.
 If you have a recent backup from before the messages were deleted, you can restore your iPhone to retrieve them.
 Without a backup, your recovery options become more limited and might involve using third-party software.
 Regarding the latter, you will indeed need to create a backup to recover the messages.
-The software you choose, for example, Disk Drill, will suggest creating a backup before scanning the iPhone and then search for the data in this backup instead of on the phone.
+The software you choose, for example, Disk Drill, will suggest creating a backup before scanning the iPhone and then searching for the data in this backup instead of on the phone.
 This is Apple’s policy for working with iPhones in the context of scanning.

 While some risks are associated with third-party recovery tools, reputable applications typically minimize these risks by backing up your device using iTunes before attempting any recovery.
 This process ensures that your data remains safe and intact on the phone.
 However, it’s still important to choose trusted software to avoid potential security issues or data corruption and always follow the provided instructions.